Austria

 Reviewed Apr 2026

-- Private healthcare is widely used in Vienna for faster access and English-speaking doctors.
-A private GP consultation costs roughly $86–$162.
-International health insurance (IPMI) is recommended for non-EU residents while awaiting SSN registration.
+- Private healthcare (Privat) is widely used for faster specialist access and English-speaking doctors.
+A private GP consultation costs roughly $80–$150.
+Private health insurance (Zusatzversicherung) typically costs $80–$200 / month per adult and lets you skip waitlists and choose the doctor.

 Safety

-- Pickpocketing is the main risk — particularly around Viennao Centrale train station, the Duomo, and busy Metro lines 2 and 3.
-Keep bags in front and phones out of back pockets
+- Pickpocketing is the main risk — particularly around Stephansplatz, Schwedenplatz, Westbahnhof, and on busy U-Bahn lines U1, U2, and U4.
+Keep bags in front and phones out of back pockets.

 FAQ